andrelcmoreira/usb-rofi/README.md

 ### Overview

-**usb-rofi** is a simple tool for help the management of USB flash drives using the rofi app launcher and udev.
-It's composed by the udev rule `usb_rofi.rules` and the script `usb_mgr`.
+**usb-rofi** is a simple tool to help the management of USB flash drives using the rofi app launcher and udev.
+It's composed by the udev rule `usb-rofi.rules` and the script `usb-rofi`.
-The rule is responsible for trigger the script when a new device is attached to the system, who in turn will prompt the user for the action to be performed.
+The rule is responsible for trigger the script when a new device is attached to the system, which in turn will prompt the user for the action to be performed.
 The main usage for this tool is for tiling window managers such as i3, dmw, bspwm, etc.

 ### Dependencies

+- udev
 - rofi
 - notify-send